 In this section we report the model fit of empirical price and quantity observations not targeted in the calibration.
-We organize the material in four sections.
+We organize the material in five sections.
 The first focuses on the cross-sectional distribution of loan rates for all transactions.
 The second, on the distribution of loan rates for transactions with rates higher than the DWR.
 The third, on the distribution of borrowing and lending rates for each bank type.
-The fourth, on the trading network.
+The fourth, on the distribution of bilateral borrowing and lending rates for each pair of bank types.
+The fifth, on the trading network.
+The main takeaway is that the model successfully matches a wide range of moments that were not targeted by the calibration, which lends credibility to its quantitative predictions.